 The 2013 Brandywine Battlefield Preservation Plan recommended battlefield strategic landscapes for further consideration, such as battle-related local planning, land conservation, historic resource protection, and heritage interpretation efforts, to be examined in phases.
 Plans are complete for: Marshallton Strategic Landscape, Trimble's Ford and Jefferis' Ford Strategic Landscapes, and Sconnelltown/Strode's Mill Strategic Landscape in East Bradford, West Bradford, Pocopson, and NewlinTownships in Chester County and Rearguard Defense Strategic Landscape and Strategic Retreat Strategic Landscape in Chadds Ford, Thornbury, and Concord Townships in Delaware County.

 Together, the four landscapes in Chester County form the northern Brandywine Battlefield, where tactical battle staging occurred during the morning and into the afternoon the day of the battle, September 11, 1777.
 The landscapes in Delaware County represent the final legs of the battle, including the "last stand" of the battle and the American Retreat.
 Collectively, these planning efforts seek to honor and preserve areas that exhibit Chester County's and Delaware County's role in American history and our nation's founding, while maintaining a sense of place and enhanced quality of life for residents, businesses, and visitors.

 Brandywine Battlefield Preservation Plan

-The plan presents recommendations on how to better preserve the battlefield's open spaces and historic landscapes.
-Over 200 historic resources are inventoried within the Brandywine Battlefield including buildings, meetinghouses, fords, and landscapes that were the location of combat and of battle-related events.
+This 2013 plan presents recommendations on how to better preserve the battlefield's open spaces and historic landscapes.
+Over 200 historic resources that were the location of combat and of battle-related events are inventoried, including buildings, meetinghouses, fords, and landscapes.
 View Publication

 2010 Battlefield Study